emield98/IWO_final_project/README.md

 This GitHub repository is created for the final project of the course Introduction to Research Methods.
 The shell scripts will count the amount of occurences in a corpus of tweets for a given word in a given location.

-The locations where the words will be searched: `Groningen` `Enschede`.
+The locations where the words will be searched: `Groningen`, `Enschede`.

 The words this script will search: `Moi`, `moi`, `Hallo`, `hallo`.